rhmes/Pointsoup/README.md

 ## Jupyter Notebook Workflow & Device-Aware Environment Setup

-The recommended workflow for Pointsoup is documented in the Jupyter notebook `Pointsoup_setup.ipynb`.
+The recommended workflow for Pointsoup is documented in the Jupyter notebook `Pointsoup_notebook.ipynb`.
 This notebook guides you through:
 - Cloning/pulling the repository
 - Setting up the conda environment (with device auto-detection)
 - Downloading and preparing the ModelNet40 dataset